 - Microgreens are planted and grown in soil (or growing medium).
-They are the edible seedlings of herbs and vegetables.
+They are the edible seedlings of herbs, vegetables, or edible flowers.
 They are larger than sprouts and smaller than baby salad greens.

 Personally, I avoid sprouts because I’m not good at staying on top of their care.
-I prefer to grow microgreens and baby salad greens (you can read more about them here).
+I prefer to grow microgreens and baby salad greens (see grow leafy salad green indoors).

 If you want a really simple gardening project to do with kids, microgreens are great because they are both very fast-growing and edible.
 Plus, the delicate taste and actual size of the greens seems to entice the littles.